 “I don’t know if there’s been a more impactful player than Ichiro, at least since I’ve been doing this,” said A’s manager Bob Melvin, who has been close friends with Ichiro since Melvin managed the Mariners in 2003-04.
 “He is beloved in Japan.
 He’s going to be in the Hall of Fame here.
 He’s going to be in the Hall of Fame in the U.S.

-“It was the first time we saw what Japanese baseball was all about when he came over here.
+“It was the first time we saw what Japanese baseball was all about when he came here.
 He’s been an ambassador, he’s been an entertainer, and he’s a great player on top of it.
-He’s one of the most impactful players, for me, in baseball history.”
+For me, he’s one of the most impactful players in baseball history.”

 There is a new group of Japanese players in the U.S., including Angels two-way player Shohei Ohtani, last season’s AL Rookie of the Year, and Seattle left-hander Yusei Kikuchi, who will start Thursday’s game against Oakland.

 Interest in MLB is healthy in Japan and Asia in general.
 The organization makes about $120 million annually internationally, and the Asian market, which includes Korea and Taiwan, accounts for 70 percent of that.
 China is emerging as a strong part of the equation, with TV ratings growing, 300 stores licensed to sell merchandise, and U.S. baseball academies enjoying success.
-There are seven Chinese players in the minors, including one of the Brewers’ better-pitching prospects, Jun Zhao.
-According to Small, the relationship with Japanese baseball helped to open the Chinese market, and games such as the season-opening series this week also help — they’re on in prime time, 8 p.m., in China.
+Seven Chinese players are in the minors, including one of the Brewers’ better-pitching prospects, Jun Zhao.
+According to Small, the relationship with Japanese baseball helped open the Chinese market, and games such as the season-opening series this week also help — they’re in prime time, 8 p.m., in China.

 “That’s a huge thing for us,” Small said.
-“Another huge advantage Japan gives us is that the Chinese look at baseball as an Asian sport, not an American sport.
+“Another huge advantage Japan gives us is that the Chinese consider baseball an Asian sport, not an American sport.
 That’s a benefit.
 They want to beat Japan.
 They want to beat Taiwan.
 They want to beat Korea.
 And we’ll help them do it.”

 What’s next for MLB?
-The sport is exploding in New Zealand, which boasts 6,500 players, 30 of whom have played college ball in the U.S., including five who have signed with major-league teams.
+The sport is exploding in New Zealand, which boasts 6,500 players.
+Thirty have played college ball in the U.S., including five who signed with major league teams.
 New Zealand was admitted into the Australian Baseball League last year, and the QBE baseball stadium will open this fall in Auckland.

 The A’s, who typically volunteer for international travel, can attest to the value of marketing the sport and the team worldwide.
-Oakland’s merchandise sales shot up in Japan after the team’s appearances here in 2008 and 2012, and when Hideki Matsui played for the A’s in 2011, each of the games was broadcast in Japan.
+Oakland’s merchandise sales shot up in Japan after the team’s appearances here in 2008 and 2012, and when Hideki Matsui played for the A’s in 2011, each game was broadcast in Japan.

-Besides, “Moneyball” was one of the most popular movies in Japan when it was released in 2011, and A’s vice president of baseball operations Billy Beane, who was portrayed by Brad Pitt in the film, sees team gear all over the world, including once during a Liverpool soccer game.
-He made sure to send a photo of the Liverpool fan wearing an A’s cap to Tom Warner, who owns Liverpool and the Boston Red Sox.
+Besides, “Moneyball” was one of the most popular movies in Japan when it was released in 2011, and A’s vice president of baseball operations Billy Beane, who Brad Pitt portrayed in the film, sees team gear all over the world, including once during a Liverpool soccer game.
+He sent a photo of the Liverpool fan wearing an A’s cap to Tom Warner, who owns Liverpool and the Boston Red Sox.

-This week in Japan, Beane and his family has spotted A’s merchandise on the subway and in shops.
+This week in Japan, Beane and his family spotted A’s merchandise on the subway and in shops.
 “I was trying to figure out if they were fans coming to the games — or sometimes you can be in a foreign country, and someone is just wearing an A’s hat, which is pretty cool,” Beane said.
-“There are not a lot of green and gold teams, so there’s a pretty good chance if you see a green and gold hat, it’s going to be an A’s hat.
+“There are not a lot of green and gold teams, so there’s a pretty good chance if you see a green and gold hat, it will be an A’s hat.

-“Moneyball” details the A’s ability to do more with less, looking for undervalued assets to compete with clubs with bigger payrolls.
+“Moneyball” details the A’s ability to do more with less.
+They look for undervalued assets to compete with clubs with bigger payrolls.
 In the past few years, one avenue to do so has been the international market.
-Oakland is maxing out its international spending and beefing up its scouting efforts, well, everywhere.
+Oakland is maxing out its international spending and beefing up its scouting efforts everywhere.